Mddct/neural-lm-deprecated/README.md

-# under development may not work until ehole pipeline done
+# under development may not work until whole pipeline done

 # neural-lm
 focus on shallow fusion on speech recognition